neilmb/villagefire/index.md

 Base camp is fully accessible.
 We will work with you to be sure your needs are met; please help us do so by sharing your needs in advance.

+## Children's Tent

+Village Fire is excited this year to introduce a KiD’s TeNt!
+Maybe there are some ways you can help us, either by loaning some fun things or by helping out at the tent.
+[Click here](images/kidstent.pdf) to see what we're looking for.

+If you can help with any of these things, please contact Sara Mathes, sstanek@gmail.com, or call her at 608-632-0719.
+Thank you!

 <div class="center"><img src="images/kidsdance.jpg"/></div>